Introduction

 Shortest Path Problems

 Graphs are used to solve shortest path problems.
-For example, the Dijkstra algorithm is widely used to find the shortest path between two vertices in a weighted graph, such as finding the shortest route between two cities on a map.
+For example, the Dijkstra's algorithm is widely used to find the shortest path between two vertices in a weighted graph, such as finding the shortest route between two cities on a map.

 Real-World Example: In Google Maps, the shortest path between two locations can be found using Dijkstra's algorithm, where roads are edges and intersections are vertices.